OceanographyforEveryone/OpenCTD/README.md

 Reads an MS5803-14BA pressure sensor, 3-gang dallas temperature probe, and an Atlas conductivity circuit with homebrewed probe.

-Kludged together by Andrew Thaler from code by Walt Holm, arduino.cc samples, Atlas scientific, and himself.
+Kludged together by Andrew Thaler from code by Walt Holm, arduino.cc samples, Atlas scientific, Vhati, Russell Neches, and myself.
 Runs on Arduino.

 Currently a mess.